-Furthermore, all our devices are tested following ECSS process and lot acceptance testing, and component pre-screening is done for every batch of transceivers sold for this application
+Furthermore, all our devices are tested following ECSS process and lot acceptance.
+Component pre-screening can be done for every batch of transceivers sold for this application.

 Specifications and features

 - Small: less than 6 mm high (module and interposer)